sfQuery/prod/README.md

 * query - The soql query to use.
 * success - Callback function used for successful query result.
 * error - Callback function used for unsuccessful query result.
+* before - Callback function called before query is executed
+* finished - Callback function called after all query operations have completed.
+Called whether there is an error or not.

 ###JS Remoting
 ----------------------